 The feeling is so palpable that some brands like Doublet for example, dressed models as actual zombies creeping down the runway for their Fall 2024 show, complete with Michael Jackson’s “Thriller” playing in the background.

-Many factors are at play that have lead to the overall “brand fatigue” that seems to be plaguing the industry and creating fashion zombies..
+Many luxury brands seem to be skeletons of what they once were, lifeless and aimless, clinging on to the grandeur of a name who's relevance has faded with time.
+Many factors are at play that have lead to the overall “brand fatigue” that appears to be plaguing the industry and creating fashion zombies.
 Trends, over-consumption, and what seems like a constant state of changing Creative Directors, have degraded consumers confidence and created a cloud of confusion.

 DOUBLET RTW FALL 2024